based on Reviews

 • Gluconeogenesis and fatty acid production from amino acids á

-• Degradation of structural proteins (muscles, enzymes, immunoglobulins, transport albumin) à reduced performance, tiredness, fatigue, premature "diet termination"
+• Breakdown of structural proteins (muscles, enzymes, immunoglobulins, transport albumin) → reduced performance, fatigue, exhaustion, premature "diet failure"

 • Colloid osmotic pressure decreases with edema formation and reduced diuresis (amino acids regulate water balance)